sshivendra14/eb04-ITCODER-Fibbonacci/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 1: Write a program of fibonacci series.
+Experiment 1: Write a C program of fibonacci series.

 ### 1. Story Outline:
 Fibonacci series is a sequence where each number is the sum of the previous two numbers in the series.